ChaitaliMali/MessageProcessingApp/README.md

 # Assumptions:

-•	Messages will come in text format.
+•	Messages will be recieved in text format.

-•	The messages will have the name of a product in singluar format e.g. “apple at 10p” and “2 sales of apple at 10p each”
+•	The messages will have the name of a product in singluar format e.g. “#apple at 10p” and “2 sales of #apple at 10p each”

 •	Currency in INR (Indian rupee)